SATAY-LL/Transposonmapper/README.rst

 - Troubleshooting

-If an error regarding the connection pops up :
+If an error regarding the connection pops up:

 .. code-block:: console

     Gtk-WARNING **: cannot open display: :0

 There is a solution in Linux is typing the following command in the terminal : ``xhost +``